davidtchiu/davidtchiu.github.io/teaching/cs240/hwk1.ghpages/index.md

 For full credit, your project should observe the following requirements.

 - By this time, you should already have an account on Github.
 If you still don't have an account, [create one now](https://github.com/).
-Sign in to github, and create a new repository called `gh-pages`.
-This is where the code for your homepage will live.
+Sign in to github, and create a new repository called `yourUserName.github.io` where `yourUserName` is your github username.
+This is where the code for your homepage will live once you push it up.

 - If you're reading online tutorials on how to create a Github page, ignore all references to their markdown (.md) support.
 You are required to do this assignment using HTML and CSS that _you_ write.